mspertus/TAPL/README.md

 you do not need to repeat steps 1-4 in the future.
 Just open your development environment.
 ![use dev environment screenshot](readme_images/step5.jpg)
-## How I turned the implementations into a dune projects
+## How I turned the implementations into dune projects
 **Warning: This section can safely be ignored.
 I have already performed these steps in the repo.**
 However, in case it is useful as a reference, here are the steps due to Jordan Merrick (thanks!) that I follow to change the implementations on the book website to Dune projects (this